ethereum-optimism/design-docs/ecopod/sendRawTransactionConditional.md

 * **Optimized State Lookups**

-    Verifying the conditional associated with the transaction requires state access, for which the sequencer is not compensated when the transaction is rejected as no gas is charged.
+    Verifying the conditional associated with the transaction requires state access, for which the sequencer is not compensated when the transaction is rejected.
 To minimize resource usage, these checks could also be applied by the validating proxy prior to the sequencer mempool.
-This could then leverage optimized state store through solutions like [revm](https://github.com/bluealloy/revm) to reject failed conditionals both cheaper and faster.
+This could then leverage an optimized state store through solutions like [revm](https://github.com/bluealloy/revm) to reject failed conditionals both cheaper and faster.

 # Risks & Uncertainties